Does Peer Pressure Work When It Comes To Vaccines?

-Right now, all Americans 16 and over are eligible to receive the coronavirus vaccine — something we’ve been looking forward to since the start of the pandemic last year.
-And now, it looks like the 12-15 age group will be eligible to get their jabs soon, too.
-But as millions line up to get vaccinated, healthcare workers and public officials are setting their sights on the roughly one-third of U.S. residents who say they’re not sure about the vaccine or don’t want to get it.
+As thousands line up to get vaccinated all over Canada and the U.S., healthcare workers and public officials are setting their sights on the roughly 16% of Canadians and one-third of U.S. residents who say they’re not sure about the vaccine or don’t want to get it.

 A UCLA survey that interviewed 75,000 people over 10 months found that 38% of respondents were worried about the side effects and 34% didn’t think the vaccine was safe.
 And among registered voters, one in four Americans said they do not plan to get any coronavirus vaccine.